 BiographyBorn: Nov 2, 1957, Wetteren, Belgium Schools: Atheneum & College in Dendermonde Profession: musician & gardener

 Living opposite doors of the "Honky Tonk Jazz Club", music quickly captured his attention, when he heard various great artists playing boogie woogie from far away.
-Influenced by the time spirit of the Beatles and the Stones, he started out playing drums first, than changed to guitar, after he formed a rock&soul band called "Feagin".
+Influenced by the time spirit of the Beatles and the Stones, he first started playing drums, than, after forming a rock&soul band called "Feagin", changed to guitar.
 A typical garage band with a first appearance in 1974 as support act of Wim De Craene

 Trampolino (1975 -'79)

-Psychedelic rock band, long hair, loud music, space cowboys, kicking against many hi-hat heels of the establishment.
-Started as an experimental rock show, and than, as the punk charriot came along, became an explosive punk band, with catchy tunes, an original repertoire, which sadly enough imploded in the end.
-Althought many fab gigs between Paris, Amsterdam and Brussels, the only vinyl left is on a compilation-LP called "The first Belgian Punk Contest".
+Psycho rock band, long hair, loud music, space cowboys, kicking against many hi-hat heels of the establishment.
+Started out as a psychedelic rock show, and as the punk charriot came along, became an explosive punk band.
+With catchy tunes, an original repertoire, which sadly enough never found it's way to the surface.
+Althought many fab gigs between Paris, Amsterdam and Brussels, the only vinyl left to find is on a compilation-LP called "The first Belgian Punk Contest".